t-site/VSP7/README.md

 I tuned VSP7 for Oiran image. recommend for nature and traditional design,Photograph contents. not for anime.

-Variable Shape Pixels maybe eliminate noise in lossy image formats. lossless image formats recommend for output.
+Variable Shape Pixels maybe eliminate noise in lossy image formats. lossless image formats recommended for output.

 vsp7a 2-4x output can used by cascade for more enlarge. no 'blobs' and square block noise found like GIMP's lanzcos3.